survivejs/react-book/manuscript/00_introduction.md

 ### React is Only One Part of the Whole

-Given React focuses only on the view you'll likely have to complement it with other libraries to give you the missing bits.
+Given React focuses only on the view, you'll likely have to complement it with other libraries to give you the missing bits.
 This provides an interesting contrast to framework based approaches as they give you a lot more out of the box.
 Both approaches have their merits.
 In this book, we will focus on the library oriented approach.

 Ideas introduced by React have influenced the development of the frameworks.
 Most importantly it has helped us to understand how well component based thinking fits web applications.